Human Frontier Science Program: Funding programs

+Postdoctoral Fellowships cater to individuals seeking experience in foreign labs, especially those early in their careers exploring different research fields.
+Fellows can also use these opportunities to establish independent research labs in their home countries.

-Cross-Disciplinary fellowships are intended for postdoctoral fellows with a Ph.D. degree in the physical sciences, chemistry, mathematics, engineering and computer sciences who wish to receive training in biology.
+Cross-Disciplinary Fellowships are designed for postdocs with Ph.D. degrees in the physical sciences, chemistry, mathematics, engineering and computer sciences who aim to gain training in biology.

-HFSP funding programs start at the postdoctoral level.
-No support is available for undergraduate or PhD students.
+HFSP funding primarily supports postdoctoral initiatives, with no provisions for undergraduate or PhD students.

 HFSP peer review

-International peer review is a cornerstone of the procedures used in making awards.
-There is one review committee for Fellowships and one for Research Grants each consisting of 24 to 26 scientists.
-They have a broad international representation of scientific experts and each reviews applications in all scientific fields supported by the HFSP.
-This ensures that awards are made according to international scientific standards and the presence of reviewers from many countries minimizes geo-political bias.
-Extensive research is carried out into the expertise and reputation of potential members before appointment to ensure maintenance of the highest standards.
-The evaluation procedures are under constant review and the HFSP secretariat works closely with the members of the review committees and the Council of Scientists to ensure that all applications are assessed fairly and thoroughly.
+International peer review is a fundamental part of the awarding process, involving two committees—one for Fellowships and one for Research Grants, each composed of 24 to 26 scientists.
+These committees have a diverse global representation of scientific experts, reviewing applications across all HFSP-supported scientific fields.
+The evaluation procedures undergo regular review, and the HFSP secretariat collaborates closely with committee members and the Council of Scientists.

 HFSP Nakasone Award

 In 2010, HFSP established the HFSP Nakasone Award to honour former Prime Minister Yasuhiro Nakasone of Japan for his vision in launching HFSP as a program of support for international collaboration and to foster early career scientists in a global context.
 The HFSP Nakasone Award is designed to recognise scientists who have undertaken frontier-moving research, including technological breakthroughs, which has advanced biological research.
 Both senior and junior scientists are eligible and peer-recognised excellence is the major criterion.
 The award can be made to an individual or a team of scientists.
 Award winners receive an unrestricted research grant of USD 10,000, a medal and personalised certificate.
 The award ceremony is held at the annual HFSP Awardees Meeting where the award winners are expected to deliver the HFSP Nakasone Lecture.